binitworld/LOFT/README.md

-# CODSOFT
+# Loft
-# CodSoft Web Development
+# Loft Web Development

-Welcome to the CodSoft Web Development  repository.
+Welcome to the Loft Web Development  repository.
 This repository serves as a central hub for your journey as a web development  at CodSoft.
 Here, you will find resources, projects, and guidelines to help you.

 ## Table of Contents